VAT in the Digital Age: E-invoicing and Real-time reporting (part 2)

 Quick Start

 It is of course necessary for both the supplier and the buyer to be able to send and receive the electronic invoice, and for it to be processed in the accounts.
-The European Commission's proposal now states that buyers may no longer reject electronic invoices as early as 1 January 2024.
+The European Commission's proposal now states that buyers may no longer reject electronic invoices as early as Jan.
+1, 2024.

 It is therefore advisable to check now whether your organization is prepared for this.
-From 1 January 2028, it will be mandatory to always issue an electronic invoice, at least for intra-community transactions.
+From January 1, 2028, it will be mandatory to always issue an electronic invoice, at least for intra-community transactions.
 It is expected that EU member states will use the implementation of the ViDA proposals to extend this obligation to local transactions as well.

 Reporting requirements

 The latter reporting is going to change dramatically.
-The current "European Sales Listing" will be replaced by a digital reporting requirement (DRR) system for intra-community transactions.
+The current "European Sales Listing" will be replaced by a digital reporting requirement system for intra-community transactions.
 This reporting system will be based on electronic invoices to be issued.

 This invoice must be issued within 2 business days after the transaction has taken place.
 So that is a lot earlier than it is now.
-Thereafter, the transaction-by-transaction information must be transmitted through the new reporting system, using a deadline of 2 business days after the invoice was issued, or after the date the invoice should have been issued.
+After that, the transaction-by-transaction information must be transmitted through the new reporting system, using a deadline of 2 business days after the invoice was issued, or after the date the invoice should have been issued.

 This is a form of real-time reporting, which ensures that tax authorities have faster access to information that helps detect potential VAT fraud.
-For the business owner, however, this means creating and sending an invoice much sooner, and reporting to the tax authorities immediately afterwards.
+For the business owner, however, this means creating and sending an invoice much earlier, and reporting to the tax authorities immediately afterwards.

 Checks